chandan-fosteringlinux/EncDecTask3/README.md

 ## **11\.
 Access the Script in the Browser**

-Navigate to the script in your web browser by entering the below url address followed by the script path.
+Navigate to the script in your MozilaFireFox browser by entering the below url address followed by the script path.
 For example:

 `localhost/cgi-bin/decrypt.sh`